 Can engagement metrics be used as a proxy for conversion rate when optimizing advertising campaigns?

-When we manage advertising campaigns, whether they be in Google AdWords, Facebook or elsewhere, we strive to drive a many leads or sales as possible.
+When we manage advertising campaigns, whether they be in Google Ads, Facebook, or elsewhere, we strive to drive as many leads or sales as possible.
 Doing this usually includes setting bids or budgets based on an expected conversion rate.
 For example, if keyword A converts at twice the rate of keyword B, we should be willing to pay twice as much for keyword A. There’s a lot more to it than that, but that’s the basic idea.

 We’ve been optimizing with engagement metrics for a while, but had never properly validated which metrics work best.
 A few days ago, while building an optimization model for a client, I decided it was time to rectify this.
 Below are the results of my analysis.

 A Correlation Between Engagement Metrics and Conversion Rate for 10 Advertisers